Key takeaways

 West Lake (西湖, Xī Hú) is a freshwater lake on the western edge of central Hangzhou — about 6.4 km² of water ringed by roughly 15 km of willow-lined shore, with low green hills closing it on the south and west and the modern city pressing up to the eastern bank.
 It is not a wilderness lake set apart from the city; it is the city’s living centre, and that contrast — old causeways and pagodas on one side, the skyline on the other — is part of what makes it.

 It was inscribed on the UNESCO World Heritage List in 2011 as a cultural landscape — not for natural scenery alone, but because West Lake shaped Chinese garden design and landscape painting for around a thousand years.
 The deliberately composed causeways, islands and framed viewpoints are themselves the heritage.
-For the Hangzhou cohort this is the marquee: plan the lake first, then fit the city around it.
+If you see one thing in Hangzhou, this is it — plan the lake first, then fit the city around it.
 The wider list is in the things-to-do-in-Hangzhou guide.

 West Lake in Hangzhou — a willow-lined causeway and a pagoda seen across calm water under soft light.